rianadon/opensprinkler-card/README.md

 Otherwise, make sure:
 - The ids of station status sensors end with `_status`
-- The ids of program running binary sensors end with `_program_running`
+- The ids of program running binary sensors end with `_running`
 - The id of the OpenSprinkler controller enabled switch ends with `_enabled`
 - The ids of program & station enabled switches end with `_enabled`